NoraTanous/Thermal-Sense/README.md

 Signal generation is the bridge between “what notes to play” and “actual sound you hear.”
 Once the mapping algorithm has produced a list of timed notes (pitch + volume), ThermalSense must turn those into real audio waveforms.
 Here’s how that works under the hood—and what you’ll see documented in the code.

 ###  Frequency-to-Tone Mapping
+is the process of turning the vertical position in the thermal image into musical notes (pitches), so users can “hear” where heat or cold is located.
+The idea is inspired by how the EyeMusic and similar sensory substitution systems work.

 * **Pitch Calculation** (_pitch_from_y):